 Lie on your stomach and lift your surgical leg toward the ceiling then slowing lower your leg to the starting position.
-Perform 20 times.

 Coach's Note: If able, the patient can add a small ankle weight to their leg to progressively increase their strength.